top of page

 • 4 min read

-In Italy, stale bread is often used in the making of meatballs.
+If you are looking for a recipe for real Italian meatballs, this one just might be what you are looking for.
+In Italy, stale bread is often used in meatballs.
 Nothing goes to waste.
 Meatballs should be tender, not hard.
-The bread is the secret to that.

 Dino Rachiele's 14th birthday party at the Tucci family home, 1967.
 Dino in orange shirt with his arm around cousin Stanley Tucci, from the Rachiele family collection